|

 If you had been puzzled as to how it is that criminal elements could possibly be trading in hundreds of thousands, or even tens of millions of stolen credit cards, well, this is largely how they acquire them.

-When a network system, a secure database or storage device is 'hacked' or compromised it can have catastrophic consequences simply because the destination device or system may contain thousands, hundreds of thousands or even millions of credit card details, transaction data and highly sensitive identity information.
+When a database, storage device or network system is 'hacked' or compromised it can have catastrophic consequences simply because the destination device or system may contain thousands, hundreds of thousands or even tens of millions of credit card details, transaction data and highly sensitive identity information.

-In a recent case a high profile credit card payment processor that was certified PCI compliance Tier 1 was successfully and brutally 'hacked'.
-It has widely been reported (see above links) that cyber criminals netted in the vicinity of 100+ million credit card details of which the exact cost of that one particular breach is perhaps even beyond being calculated.
+In a recent case a high profile real time payment gateway processor was 'hacked' into.
+It has widely been reported (see above links) that cyber criminals netted nearly 100 million credit card details of which the exact cost of that one particular breach is still being calculated to this day.
+See above links.

 Despite hundreds of millions of dollars being continually spent in attempts to protect sensitive credit card and other forms of highly sensitive data from risk, breaches still happen, 'hackers' are still getting through and credit card details and sensitive identity information is still being stolen.

-Therefore, it is the very fact that highly sensitive credit card data and personal identity information needs to be electronically permanently stored by various payment processing and card handling systems that is the core root cause of this vulnerability and risk.
+Therefore, it is the very fact that highly sensitive and private credit card data and personal identity information is permanently stored in the first instance by current third party online credit card payment processing gateway systems and other organisations involved in credit card processing and handling , such as online shopping cart software programs, that is the core root cause of this vulnerability and risk.

 e-Path does not permanently store credit card details, transaction data or highly sensitive identity information.
 No names, no credit card numbers, no expiry dates, no addresses, we don't even have databases, nothing is permanently stored.
 Once the merchant is in receipt of their customers credit card payment authorisation, as far as e-Path and the internet is concerned it is as if the credit card payment never occurred in the first place.